azure-data-ai/cognitive-ai-performance-analysis/README.md

 # cognitive-ai-performance-test
-This repo had modules to compare and demonstrate the performance / response time of cognitive services API
+This repo has modules to compare and demonstrate the performance / response time of cognitive services API

 ## Getting Started
 * ```git clone https://github.com/azure-data-ai/cognitive-ai-performance-test.git ```